Rescue

 • Inspect the rope thoroughly.
 If there is damage tie a knot there.

-• Fold the rope after removing the kinks.
+• Fold the rope after removing kinks.

 Leave a Comment